 OWM ensures traceability of state weights and measures standards to the SI; develops procedures for legal metrology inspections and tests; and conducts training for laboratory metrologists and weights and measures officials.
 OWM provides guidance on model weights and measures laws and regulations adopted by state and local weights and measures programs.
 OWM collaborates and works with the National Conference on Weights and Measures (NCWM) in both the development of new, and the revisions to existing, model laws and regulations; and OWM coordinates the development and publication of key NCWM documents.

 It is estimated that sales of products or services impacted by weights and measures laws in the United States represent approximately 50 percent of the U.S. Gross Domestic Product.
-Industry sectors potentially affected by the decisions of the NCWM include retail food sales, other retail sales, petroleum products, transportation, and chemicals.
+Industry sectors potentially affected by legal metrology standards include retail food sales, other retail sales, petroleum products, transportation, and chemicals.

-The NIST Office of Weights and Measures analyzes weights and measures training needs, obtains input from the weights and measures community, designs and delivers training for laboratory metrologists and weights and measures officials, measures the impact and effectiveness of training to ensure ongoing continual improvement, and consults with the weights and measures community to ensure ongoing professional development.
+The NIST Office of Weights and Measures analyzes weights and measures training needs; obtains input from the weights and measures community on legal metrology standards and practices; and designs and delivers training for laboratory metrologists and weights and measures officials.